Paying into a pension

 The UK Government have agreed that if, because of Remedy, the amount of Additional Pension you buy changes, it will not impact on your Annual Allowance.

-I’ve received a letter about my Early Retirement Reduction Buy Out
+Early Retirement Reduction Buy Out

-If you bought an Early Retirement Reduction Buy Out arrangement, you have a choice of what happens to this for your service between 1 April 2015 and 31 March 2022 – this is called the Remedy period.
+If you bought an Early Retirement Reduction Buy Out arrangement, you will have a choice of what happens to this for your service between 1 April 2015 and 31 March 2022 – this is called the Remedy period.

 • A decision guide, including a personalised table of your options